-This is something I had to learn over the years.
-It takes time to erase old patterns of behavior or to give ourselves value/worth when life has been less than optimum.
-Looking back I can see just how much I have changed, and its been great!.
-I wouldn’t want to go back to the person I was nor could I; for better or for worst we are always changing in big or small ways.
+This is something I had to learn over the years–it takes time to erase old patterns of behavior or to give self value/worth when life has been less than optimum.
+Looking back I can see just how much I have grown from where I was and it has been great!
+I wouldn’t want to go back to the person I was nor could I–for better or for worst we are always changing in big or small ways.

 Taking a look back in time, I can see how much I tolerated from the people I was involved with.
 I have come to a place in my life where I can look back and take responsibility for the things I allowed to happen.
-Having been exposed to so much abuse and dysfunctionality growing up, by the time I was a young lady I was ready to defend the underdog while allowing mistreatment to my soul and body.
-I got involved in severely codependent relationships (some worst than others), partly because I did not have an example of what it was to be loved healthily, so I would accept beautiful “words” and endured damaging “actions”.
-What was worst is that I would never share the bad “stuff” with anyone else.
-Imagine then what would happen when I finally chose to walk away, I would have to endure seeing others treat that person like the victim.
-At those times I would feel so angry with these people when instead I should have been looking closer to home.
-I was the one that built that person up didn’t I?, well then, others were simply being a reflection of my own creation.
-The only thing others were responsible for was not to have the maturity to understand there is always two sides to a story.
-They listened to the person who was willing to be the victim yet never even bothered to ask for my side of the story.
+Having been exposed to so much abuse and dysfunctionality growing up affected me tremendously; by the time I was a young lady I was ready to defend the underdog while allowing mistreatment to my soul and body.
+I got involved in severely co-dependent relationships (some worst than others) partly because I did not have an example of what it was to be loved in a healthy way, so I would accept beautiful “words” and endured damaging “actions”.
+What was worst, I would never share the bad “stuff” with anyone else.
+You can imagine then what happened when I finally chose to walk away, I would have to endure seeing others treat the person with toxic behavior be treated as the victim.
+At those times I would feel so angry at the world, when instead I should have been looking closer to home.
+I was the one that built that person up at my own expense didn’t I?
+Well then, others were simply being a reflection of my own creation.
+The only thing others were responsible for, was not to have the maturity to understand there is always two sides to a story.
+They listened toa person who was willing to be the victim yet never even bothered to ask for my side of the story.
 I guess that is what happens when one side is willing to lie, tell half truths, play victim.
 I was the type of person who didn’t want to have to give explanations, mostly out of feeling ashamed to have allowed certain behaviors.
-Now days I still don’t feel anyone has the right to expect an explanation about details of my life in exchange for maintaining a friendship, or familial relationship.
+Nowadays, I still don’t feel anyone has the right to expect an explanation about details of my life in exchange for maintaining a friendship or familial relationship.
 The way I see it, those who only listen to one side of a story are not the type of people I want around me any way.

-When I look at my relationships now I feel more at ease.
-I am more capable to let others know where my boundaries are, what I like and what I don’t like.
-If that is not something they can handle its okay.
-Boundaries keeps relationships healthy, and allows only those whom I resonate with and whom will contribute to my growth in.
-The relationships are very “real” and deep; I love it.
-So please remember you deserve love and respect while also learning to take responsibility for your own life/actions.
-Apologize when you need to, and stand up for yourself when others want to walk all over you.
+Now, when I look at my relationships I feel more at ease; I am more capable to let others know where my boundaries are, what I like and what I don’t like.
+If that is not something they can handle it’s okay, we just keep walking our own paths.
+Boundaries keep relationships healthy and allows in, only those whom I resonate with and whom will contribute to my growth.
+The relationships become very “real” and deep… I love it.
+So please remember, you deserve love and respect while also learning to take responsibility for your own life/actions.
+Apologize when you need to and stand up for yourself when others want to walk all over you.

 Keep in mind the saying, “There is no lack of time, there is only lack of interest”.
-This saying reminds us that whenever someone is truly interest, a moment becomes an opportunity, and dawn becomes day.
-This is true and sweet but there should also be a balance.
-We should also try to be understanding of when real aspects of life take precedence, and try not to take them personally.
+This saying reminds us, whenever someone is truly interested, a moment becomes an opportunity and dawn becomes day.
+However, we should be understanding when real aspects of life take precedence, try not to take them personally.
 It’s about assessing the situation and seeing it for what it is; sometimes one needs help understanding this.
-It is okay to need help, so long as you are still making progress, even if its baby steps.
+It is okay to need help, so long as you are still making progress, even if it’s baby steps.

 Do not ignore your emotional pain, disregarding it under the false idea that time will heal you.
-Time does heal but we also have to do the work, and apply the lessons which we have learned over time.
-Only by doing this can we be sure you to assimilate the lessons, work on our wounds, healing them and letting them go.
+Time does heal but we also have to do the work and apply the lessons which we have learned over time; only by doing this can we be sure to assimilate the lessons, healing the wounds and letting go of the pain.
 Only then can we move to another stage in our lives, a healthier stage.

 If you need help, don’t be afraid to ask for it.
-In our society we still have the erroneous belief that psychological pain/discomfort is a sign of weakness, add to that the belief the old saying “time will heal all wounds”.
-That would be like trying to heal a deep wound by simply ignoring it, without disinfecting it, without properly bandaging it so the person does not bleed everywhere.
+In our society we still have the erroneous belief that psychological pain/discomfort is a sign of weakness, add to that the old saying “time will heal all wounds” and we have a recipe for disaster.
+It would be like trying to heal a deep wound by simply ignoring it, without disinfecting it, without properly bandaging it, so the person does not bleed everywhere.